raid-guild/wpokt-oracle/README.md

 ## How It Works

-The wPOKT Oracle comprises seven parallel services that enable the bridging of POKT tokens from the POKT network to wPOKT on the Ethereum Mainnet.
+The wPOKT Oracle comprises 3 parallel services for each network that enable the bridging of POKT tokens.
 Each service operates on an interval specified in the configuration.
 Here's an overview of their roles:

 1. **Mint Monitor:**
    Monitors the Pocket network for transactions to the vault address.
 It validates transaction memos, inserting both valid `mint` and `invalid mint` transactions into the database.